cao-jacky/personal_portfolio/docs/home-lab/backups.md

 # Backups

 3-2-1, blast-off?!
 No!
-3-2-1, and your data has less risk of catastrophic loss and improved recoverability!
+3-2-1, and-your-data-has-less-risk-of-catastrophic-loss-and-improved-recoverability!
 But what is it?
 I had hard time figuring it out, mainly just how to configure it for my own Home Lab.

 > 3-2-1 backup strategy: **three** copies of your data, **two** different types of storage media, and at least **one** copy off-site.